Jvls1/pokedex-vue/README.md

 It's a project made to practice the Vue concepts and learn how to consume a public API to build dynamic websites.

-It still has some features to be added, CSS bugs to be fixed and optimizations, but implementing a search and pagination has made me understand important concepts for future projects and implementing a Figma design was great way to practice CSS.
+It still has some features to be added, CSS bugs to be fixed and optimizations, but implementing a search and pagination has made me understand important concepts for future projects and implementing a Figma design was a great way to practice CSS.

 ## Demo